MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.ColumnCount.md

 # ObjectFrame.ColumnCount property (Access)

-You can use the **ColumnCount** property to specify the number of columns displayed in a list box or in the list box portion of a combo box, or sent to OLE objects in a chart control or unbound object frame.
+Use the **ColumnCount** property to specify the number of columns displayed in a list box or in the list box portion of a combo box, or sent to OLE objects in a chart control or unbound object frame.
 Read/write **Integer**.

 ## Syntax